Easy Smoked Pork Chops (with Brine)

 Serving Suggestions

-Smoked pork is a classic barbecue food that is delicious to pair with other comfort staples like creamy mashed potatoes, cornbread stuffing muffins (with apple and pancetta), and homemade macaroni and cheese.
+Smoked pork is a classic southern food that is delicious to pair with other comfort food staples like creamy mashed potatoes, cornbread stuffing muffins (with apple and pancetta), and homemade macaroni and cheese.

 Frequently Asked Questions